IoT Market Research – Everything You Want to Know at One Place

 IoT Opportunities

-Better connect citizens and public entities to deliver high-quality, secure, and responsive services, and resources that improve engagement and trust between governments and the public they serve by increasing livability, workability, and sustainability.
+Better connect citizens and public entities to deliver high-quality, secure, responsive services and resources that improve engagement and trust between governments and the public by increasing livability, workability, and sustainability.

-Reduce congestion and energy use through Smart City technologies that leverage real-time data to improve how officials scale resources to meet demands; and provide the agility to react quickly to fast-changing traffic patterns, variations in water or power usage, or changes to air quality.
+Reduce congestion and energy use through Smart City technologies that leverage real-time data to improve how officials scale resources to meet demands and provide the agility to react quickly to fast-changing traffic patterns, water or power usage variations, or air quality changes.

 Improve operational performance and maintenance by proactively monitoring critical public infrastructure and creating more efficient processes to reduce operating costs and improve system capacity.